 Each trial started with the presentation of the clock and the pictures of the respective scenarios on the screen.
 The clock hand appeared at a random position and immediately started to rotate.
-Participants were instructed to focus on the presented clock and to press the external response key at a freely chosen point in time, but to wait until the clock hand had revolved at least once, and not to press at a pre-planned clock position or point in time.
+Participants were instructed to focus on the presented clock and to press the external response key at a freely chosen point in time, but to wait until the clock hand had revolved at least once, and not to press at a preplanned clock position or point in time.
 In the experimental conditions, the action was followed by the two tones.
-Each of the first tones followed the action after 500 ms and was followed by the respective second tones after an additional 500 ms. In the baseline condition for the action, no tone followed after action execution, whereas in the baseline conditions for the tones, no action was required and the first tone was presented randomly 2560 ms to 5120 ms after the trial had started followed by the second tone after an additional 500 ms. In all conditions, the clock disappeared at a random time 2 s to 3 s after the second tone (or after action execution in the action baseline condition).
-In the experimental and baseline condition for the action, participants had to estimate after each trial the position of the clock hand at the moment they pressed the key.
-In the experimental and baseline condition for the first tone they were prompted after each trial to estimate the position of the clock hand at onset of the first tone, whereas in the experimental and baseline condition for the second tone they were prompted after each trial to estimate the position of the clock hand at onset of the second tone (position estimates in minute steps between 1 - 60).
+Each of the first tones followed the action after 500 ms and was followed by the respective second tones after additional 500 ms. In the baseline condition for the action, no tone followed after action execution, whereas in the baseline conditions for the tones, no action was required and the first tone was presented randomly 2560 ms-5120 ms after the trial had started followed by the second tone after an additional 500 ms. In all conditions, the clock disappeared at a random time 2 s-3 s after the second tone (or after action execution in the action baseline condition).
+In the experimental and baseline conditions for the action, participants had to estimate after each trial the position of the clock hand at the moment they pressed the key.
+In the experimental and baseline conditions for the first tone, they were prompted after each trial to estimate the position of the clock hand at onset of the first tone, whereas in the experimental and baseline conditions for the second tone, they were prompted after each trial to estimate the position of the clock hand at onset of the second tone (position estimates in minute steps between 1 and 60).

 Each of the two sessions started with three baseline blocks: one baseline block for the action, one baseline block for the first tone, and one baseline block for the second tone (each with 20 trials).
+The baseline blocks were

-The baseline blocks were followed by six experimental blocks (3 conditions \ 2 consecutive blocks = 6 blocks) in which action, first, or second tone estimates were required in separate blocks (each with 20 trials).
+Fig. 1 Clock procedure (Haggard, Clark, et al., 2002).
+Participants saw a rotating clock hand, while they were asked to press a key that was followed by a first tone and a second tone (experimental conditions).
+In the baseline conditions, the key press was not followed by the tones (baseline action) or the first and second tones were presented without preceding action (baseline first and second tone).
+After the clock hand stopped, participants had to judge the position of the clock hand at action execution (experimental and baseline condition action), first, or second tone onset (experimental and baseline condition of first and second tone).
+Intentional binding (IB) was calculated as the difference between the mean estimate biases in experimental and baseline conditions for action, first, and second tone separately followed by six experimental blocks (3 conditions \times 2 consecutive blocks = 6 blocks) in which action, first, or second tone estimates were required in separate blocks (each with 20 trials).
 The experiment finished with further baseline blocks for action, first, and second tone, respectively (each with 20 trials).
-Both sessions started with six training blocks (each with 3 trials) for each of the three baselines, and each of the three experimental conditions, respectively.
+Both sessions started with six training blocks (each with 3 trials) for each of the three baseline, and each of the three experimental conditions, respectively.
 The order of action, first, or second tone estimate blocks was identical for each participant in training, baseline, and experimental blocks, but counterbalanced between participants (overall in both sessions together 480 trials + 36 training trails).